-Usage with the paleoTS package
+Usage with the paleoTS and evoTS package

 Source:vignettes/paleoTS_functionality.Rmd